Drakocopter/Capstone1/README.md

 # Capstone1
 Ecommerce Site

 This is an ecommerce page I made to display musical equipment and devices, most of which I want myself.
-You could consider it my own personal wihslist.
+You could consider it my own personal wishlist.
 There is a brush trail on the mouse that I copied from someone else Javascript.
 Getting it to interact (or lack thereof) with the rest of my website took a bit of editing the Javascript.

 # Home Page [Click Here](home.html)
 I used modals to introduce the user to the webpage, provide a description,